Why can’t you have it all?

 You don’t have to choose one or the other.

 I spoke to 23 SEO specialists and copywriters.
-I asked them for SEO copywriting tips to help you write copy that satisfies Google’s thirst for high-quality content and the reader’s need for helpful information.
+I asked them for SEO copywriting tips to help you write copy that satisfies Google’s thirst for valuable content and the reader’s need for helpful information.

 But first, the basics…